Georg Oeltzschner, PhDPrincipal Investigator

 goeltzs1 (at) jhmi.edu

 I grew up in a quiet town in the Rhineland, Germany, and studied physics at Heinrich-Heine-Universität in Düsseldorf (despite spending my formative years dreaming about becoming a paleontologist due to an early love for dinosaurs).
 After graduation, I went on to staff the media department at Fortuna Düsseldorf for a year, fulfilling a career dream of working in sports journalism, before re-discovering that I wanted to be a scientist after all.

-Fortunately, I found an opportunity to do a PhD with Prof. Alfons Schnitzler at the Institute of Clinical Neuroscience and Medical Psychology at the University Hospital in Düsseldorf, before moving to Johns Hopkins University for a postdoctoral fellowship with my Richard Edden and Peter Barker.
-Five years later, I am still in Baltimore, utterly thankful for all the wonderful serendipity and exceptional mentorship that brought me to this place and this position.
+Fortunately, I found an opportunity to do a PhD with Prof. Alfons Schnitzler at the Institute of Clinical Neuroscience and Medical Psychology at the University Hospital in Düsseldorf, before moving to Johns Hopkins University for a postdoctoral fellowship with Richard Edden and Peter Barker.
+Six years later, I am still in Baltimore, now as Assistant Professor, and utterly thankful for all the wonderful serendipity and exceptional mentorship that brought me to this place and this position.

 My primary interest is to create an environment in which my team and I can enjoy working on interesting research questions and building useful tools, while supporting and encouraging each other’s personal and professional growth.